 How It Works & Who It’s For

-We also recommend that the incentives you offer in exchange for funding are enough to attract a sufficient number of investors.
+I also recommend that the incentives you offer in exchange for funding are enough to attract a sufficient number of investors.
 Incentives are commonly reward-based or equity-based.

-Where & How To Get Funding
+Where & How to Get Funding

 Crowdfunding is most commonly accomplished through various online platforms.
 You can view our list of the best crowdfunding sites to find the one best suited for you.
 Each crowdfunding site varies in terms of things like fee structure, target audience, industry, and how long your crowdfunding campaign can run.